m5b6/are-you-bored/README.md

 https://are-you-bored.onrender.com/

-simple activity generator to kill boredom
+simple activity generator to kill boredom, made out of boredom

 star this repo if you are bored